tstrall/adage/README.md

-# AWS Deployment Guide
+# Adage: A Configuration-Driven AWS Deployment Framework

 ## Core Design Principles

-This project is guided by a fabric of interwoven ideas that enable scalable, secure, and flexible AWS infrastructure.
+This project is guided by a fabric of ideas that enable scalable, secure, and flexible AWS infrastructure.

 Each principle supports the others, forming a composable system where infrastructure, configuration, and services can evolve independently — yet always remain connected.